danielbodnar/awesome-stars/README.md

 ## engineering

+- [Kaustubh-Natuskar/moreThanFAANGM](https://github.com/Kaustubh-Natuskar/moreThanFAANGM) - This repository contains opportunities for you to apply to more than 400 product base companies(NOT JUST FAANGM) & good start-ups.
 - [jesselpalmer/the-engineering-managers-booklist](https://github.com/jesselpalmer/the-engineering-managers-booklist) - Books for people who are or aspire to manage/lead team(s) of software engineers
 - [karanpratapsingh/system-design](https://github.com/karanpratapsingh/system-design) - Learn how to design systems at scale and prepare for system design interviews
 - [KrishMunot/awesome-startup](https://github.com/KrishMunot/awesome-startup) - :sunglasses: All the required resources to build your own startup